edm00se/blog/_drafts/-serverless-concepts.md

 series: serverless-intro
 ---

-### Serverless!
+### Intro

 Unless you've been living under a rock, you've heard the term "serverless" come up a few times.
 If you're curious as to what it is, why it matters, and whereabouts it fits into development, I'm hoping this will clear some of that up.
+But first, background and context.

+### Virtualization

+asdf

+### Enter: Serverless!

+asdf

 ### What Is It?